evanbowman/gba-co-thread/README.md

 # gba-co-thread

-Experimental cooperative threading library for Gameboy Advance in pure C. See co_thread.h and co_thread.c for the tiny threading library.
+Experimental cooperative threading library for ARM processors in pure C. See co_thread.h and co_thread.c for the tiny threading library.
 See main.c for an example.
+Originally implemented for the Gameboy Advance, I've since created bindings for other ARM CPUs, like the ARM Cortex M0 (tested on RP2040).

 # API